blueschu/purecipher/README.md

 ## Testing
-Each component of this repository includes (or will include) a set of unit tests that verify their functionality.
+Each component of this repository includes (or will include) a set of unit tests to verify their functionality.
 All tests can be run from the command line.

 ### Rust Tests
-To run build and run the Rust unit tests, simply use cargo's `test` command:
+To build and run the Rust unit tests, simply use cargo's `test` command:
 ```bash
 $ cargo test
 ```